 Longer run times are required for higher degrees of separation.
 While using a higher voltage can reduce the run time, if the voltage is too high, the gel can start to melt and create fuzzy or irregular bands.
 Gel composition affects how much voltage can be applied; a higher voltage may cause a low percentage gel to melt, where a higher percentage gel could withstand the higher voltage.

-Troubleshooting resources for gel electrophoresis and SDS-PAGE:
+Check out these troubleshooting resources for gel electrophoresis and SDS-PAGE:

 - Electrophoresis.
 (2022, December 8).
 National Human Genome Research Institute.
 Retrieved December 15, 2022, from https://www.genome.gov/genetics-glossary/Electrophoresis